 'It's Never Done This': Arkansas River Keeps Flooding, Testing Levees And Patience

 The Arkansas River just keeps rising.
-The usually-placid tributary of the Mississippi has become a bloated torrent water carrying entire trees downstream, drowning riverfront property and halting commerce for hundreds of miles.
+The usually placid tributary of the Mississippi has become a bloated torrent carrying entire trees downstream, drowning riverfront property and halting commerce for hundreds of miles.

-Arkansas Governor Asa Hutchinson said Thursday the high water is costing the state economy an estimated $23 million each day.
-The river is currently forecast to crest on Wednesday in Little Rock, Ark., and there is so much water moving downstream that it will likely be more than a week before floodwaters begin to recede from many areas.
+Arkansas Gov. Asa Hutchinson said Thursday the high water is costing the state economy an estimated $23 million each day.
+The river is currently forecast to crest on Wednesday in Little Rock, and there is so much water moving downstream that it will likely be more than a week before floodwaters begin to recede from many areas.

-His state joins others from the Dakotas down to Louisiana which have been dealing with weeks or even months of record-breaking flooding along the Mississippi River and its major tributaries.
-Back-to-back rain storms have swept across the region, sometimes dumping inches of rain in just hours.
+His state joins others from the Dakotas down to Louisiana that have been dealing with weeks or even months of record-breaking flooding along the Mississippi River and its major tributaries.
+Back-to-back rainstorms have swept across the region, sometimes dumping inches of rain in just hours.

-And, while flooding is a part of life along the rivers, this spring's relentless, extreme rain makes the disaster unfolding the center of the country emblematic of a larger trend: climate change is causing more extreme rain in some parts of the U.S., and that can cause more extreme flooding.
+And, while flooding is a part of life along the rivers, this spring's relentless, extreme rain makes the disaster unfolding at the center of the country emblematic of a larger trend: Climate change is causing more extreme rain in some parts of the U.S., and that can cause more extreme flooding.

 According to the most recent National Climate Assessment, "The frequency and intensity of heavy precipitation events across the United States have increased," especially in the northern and central parts of the country.

 That means, although this flood is breaking records across the central U.S., it may not be the last time officials, and infrastructure, will be forced to deal with a disaster of this magnitude.
-On the Arkansas River, levees were built more than 60 years ago in most cases, and were not necessarily designed to withstand the kind of constant onslaught of high water that comes with a multi-week flood.
+On the Arkansas River, levees were built more than 60 years ago in most cases, and were not necessarily designed to withstand the kind of constant onslaught of high water that comes with a multiweek flood.

 A spokesperson for the Army Corps of Engineers, which helps oversee the levees, told the Arkansas Democrat Gazette that many of them are not designed to hold back floodwater at all.

-"They're there to hold back water in low-water conditions to ensure we have a 9-foot channel for barge traffic," spokesperson Laurie Driver told the paper.
+"They're there to hold back water in low-water conditions to ensure we have a 9-foot channel for barge traffic," spokesperson Laurie Driver told the newspaper.
 In other words, the levees that hundreds of thousands of people are relying on to keep their homes and farms from flooding are actually designed to keep water high enough in the river channel.

-So far, water has come over the top of a handful of levees on the Arkansas, including a major break near the town of Dardanelle overnight on Thursday.
+So far, water has come over the top of a handful of levees on the Arkansas, including a major break near Dardanelle overnight on Thursday.
 Hundreds of workers are surveying the structures, looking for weaknesses and patching low areas with extra sand.

-The prolonged flooding has also created problems for emergency officials who rely on evacuations to keep people safe.
-In some areas, it's been difficult to convince residents whose homes have never flooded in the past that they nonetheless need to leave.
+The prolonged flooding also has created problems for emergency officials who rely on evacuations to keep people safe.
+In some areas, it's been difficult to convince residents whose homes have never flooded that they need to leave.

 "There are a lot of people who just didn't want to leave," says Jesse Cantu, who evacuated with his four children from near the community of Toad Suck.
 On Thursday, they were one of the only families at the Red Cross shelter nearby.